My report on the coroner’s findings

 Dr Klepp also stated at the inquest that during her examination she removed a lady’s sanitary item from Elly’s body and placed it in a plastic bag with the organs for repatriation to VIFM.
 This item was potentially significant forensic evidence for DNA but was largely ignored in the Coroner’s findings, was not detected by the Melbourne pathologist at VIFM, and has never been recovered!!

-Dr Klepp’s conclusions were further corroborated by the Mozambique autopsy report, which recorded abundant sand in the airways, supporting the finding that significant sand aspiration had occurred.
+Dr Klepp’s conclusions were further corroborated by the Mozambique autopsy report, which recorded abundant sand in the airways, supporting the finding that significant sand aspiration had occurred while alive.

 When considered alongside crime scene photographs showing ripped clothing, bruising, and abrasions around Elly’s mouth and lips, Dr Klepp’s evidence strongly supports the conclusion that Elly’s death was not accidental and is highly indicative of foul play.

 Dr Klepp did not agree to provide testimony until only days before the inquest, and the Coroner explicitly stated he would not compel her attendance, limiting the inquest’s engagement with critical expert evidence.
-Had her testimony been secured earlier through a formal AFP statement, the Coroner would have had access to decisive forensic findings regarding the densely packed sand and the ripped-apart top, highlighting the highly suspicious nature of Elly’s death early from the onset.
+Had her testimony been secured earlier through a formal AFP statement to the Coroner in 2016/17, she would have had access to decisive forensic findings regarding the densely packed sand highlighting the highly suspicious nature of Elly’s death early from the onset.

 Contradictions with the Melbourne Pathologist

-The Melbourne pathologist reported no sand whatsoever in the airways at autopsy and expressly stated this position during a meeting with the family and the Australian Federal Police in September 2017.
+The Melbourne pathologist reported he found “no sand whatsoever” in the airways at autopsy and expressly stated this position during a meeting with the family and the Australian Federal Police on the 7th September 2017.
 That meeting was recorded with consent and occurred prior to the radiology report being issued later in 2019.

 Dr Christopher O’Donnell – Radiology Evidence